 First aid kit

-I took quite a few medicine with me; against urinal and yeast infections, back pain, throat pain.. but every village has a pharmacy and there is really no need to carry tons of pills.
+I took quite a few medicines with me; against urinal and yeast infections, back pain, throat pain.. but every village has a pharmacy and there is really no need to carry tons of pills.

 Painkillers, Magnesium (to prevent muscle cramps)